prajwalthakur/ros2_motion_planning_suite/README.md

 List of Obstacle Avoidance Algorithm
 1. Corridor Based Obstacle Avoidance ( can be used with 1,2,3 motion planning ) 2 .
 Control Barrier Function (CBF) , only be used with non-linear MPC

+# Docker Image Installation
+1. Change the root directory name in `scripts/deploy/base.sh`
+2. From root of the directory  run  `./scripts/build/build.sh` After above two steps the Docker Image with the name of **mp_ros2** would have been created

+# To run the docker Conatiner

+3. From root of the directory run `./scripts/deploy/devel.sh`